 Within Temptation have crafted a great 3rd studio album with The Silent Force that will hook you right from the beginning.

 But then, death grunts have not sold a lot of records lately in the Gothic and Symphonic arena.
-And the style they deploy IS varied and DOES change in the course of the album – really remarkable.
+And the style they deploy IS varied and DOES change in the course of the album.
+Which is really remarkable.

-In conclusion, The Silent Force is one of the best – if not THE best – album Within Temptation ever did.
+In conclusion, The Silent Force is one of the best – if not THE best – album Within Temptation ever made.
 A little less metal in appearance and more rocky, though, there is almost no track on this production that is NOT good.
-Coherence, passion and a frankly powerful delivery make this record worth your time and should most definitely form part of your collection.
+Coherence, passion and a frankly powerful delivery make this record worth your time.
+And it should most definitely form part of your collection.

 Record Rating: 9/10 | Label: GUN Records | Web: Official Site